SAP-samples/teched2023-XP264/exercises/ex3/README.md

  In this exercise you will configure the SAP Audit Log Viewer service to see audit relevant log entries.

-1. Open the SAP BTP Cockpit.
+1. Open the **SAP BTP Cockpit**.

-2. Go to the subaccount by clicking on the tile
+2. Go to the **trail subaccount** by clicking on the tile

 3. Choose the menu item "Security" --> "Role Collections" and click on the "+" button to create a new role collection

 <br><img src="/exercises/ex3/images/audit6.png" width="70%">

-4. In the pop-up window enter the role collection name "Audit Log Viewer".
+4. In the pop-up window enter the role collection name **"Audit Log Viewer"**.
 In the description enter "View the audit relevant logs in the audit log viewer".
 Click on the "Create"- button.

 <br><img src="/exercises/ex3/images/audit7.png" width="70%">

-5. Now you can see the Audit Log Viewer role collection together with the other role collections.
+5. Now you can see the **Audit Log Viewer** role collection together with the other role collections.
 Click on ">" on the right side of the newly created role collection to open the details.

 6. In the extended window you can assign roles and users to the role collection.
-Start assigning the two roles of the audit log viewer service called " Auditlog_Auditor" to the role collection.
+Start assigning the two roles of the audit log viewer service called **" Auditlog_Auditor"** to the role collection.
 To do so click on the "Edit"-button.

 <br><img src="/exercises/ex3/images/audit8.png" width="70%">

-7. In the edit mode search under role name for the two roles called "Auditlog_Auditor".
+8. In the edit mode search under role name for the two roles called **"Auditlog_Auditor"**.

 <br><img src="/exercises/ex4/images/AssignRolestoRoleCollection2.png" width="70%">

-8. Mark the two roles called "Auditlog_Auditor" and click the "Add"-button.
+9. Mark the two roles called **"Auditlog_Auditor"** and click the "Add"-button.

 <br><img src="/exercises/ex4/images/AssignRolestoRoleCollection3.png" width="70%">

-9. Go to the "Users" section and enter the email address of the user "TechEdIAS@bestrun.com".
+11. Go to the **"Users"** section and enter the email address of your **SAP Cloud Identity Service user**.
 Enter it in the "ID" field and select the entry from the list.

 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection1.png" width="70%">

-10. Click the "save" button to save your changes.
+12. Click the "save" button to save your changes.

 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection2.png" width="70%">

-11. The result will be that the user with the assigned authorizations can use the Audit Log Viewer service.
+13. The result will be that the user with the assigned authorizations can use the **Audit Log Viewer service**.
 You need to be logged into the cockpit with this user to be able to see the Viewer in the next step.

 <br><img src="/exercises/ex4/images/AssignUsertoRoleCollection3.png" width="70%">